 A 50 year history

 Since opening our doors in 1972 to less than 30 students, Fukuoka International School has expanded and evolved into a high-quality educational institution.
-Today, we are a diverse community of over 350 students and 40 teachers; united in our diversity and our commitment to our guiding statement.
+Today, we are a diverse community of over 380 students and 65 syaff; united in our diversity and our commitment to our guiding statement.

 In 1972, Fukuoka International School was established upon the closure of the U.S. Air Force Base School in Itazuke.
 Initially using land and buildings supplied by the Japan Baptist Mission, FIS was established with the purpose of serving foreign residents and dual nationals in Japan.

 In 1974, FIS became a member of JCIS (the Japan Council of International Schools).

 In 1987, FIS became a member of EARCOS (the East Asia Regional Council of Overseas Schools).

 In 1988, due to the growth in Japan's foreign population and increasing education demands, FIS had outgrown its facilities.
 The Fukuoka International School Founding Committee (comprised of over 60 government and civic groups) was formed, with the view of developing a larger, high quality international school in Kyushu.